-As of March 31, 2016, we had FHLBI advances of approximately \$47.3 million, which were used to finance RMBS.
-The weighted average haircut on our FHLBI advances at March 31, 2016, was approximately 5.0%.
-In addition, at March 31, 2016, CHMI Insurance held FHLBI Stock of approximately \$3.3 million as required by the FHLBI.
+As of September 30, 2016, we had FHLBI no advances.
+At September 30, 2016, CHMI Insurance held FHLBI Stock of approximately \$3.3 million as required by the FHLBI.

 In January 2016, the FHFA released a final rule that amends regulations governing membership in the Federal Home Loan Bank ("FHLB") system.
 The final rule, which largely adopts the provisions included in the proposed rule issued by the FHFA in September 2014, prevents captive insurance companies from obtaining and maintaining membership in the FHLB system and, consequently, accessing low-cost funding through the FHLB system.
 The final rule became effective on February 19, 2016.
 Since CHMI Insurance became a member of the FHLBI after publication of the proposed rule, CHMI Insurance is required to terminate its membership in the FHLBI within one year following the effective date of the final rule.
 Under the final rule, CHMI Insurance has until the end of the one-year transition period (or until the date of termination, if earlier) to repay its existing advances.
 In addition, the final rule prohibits CHMI Insurance from taking new advances from the FHLBI or renewing existing advances.